-Though our Golpata home became Bangladesh’s first bed & breakfast accomodation in 2013, our story began in 2003, when children of a project Ms. Joanna visited on her first visit to the country overwhelmed her heart.
+Though our Golpata home became Bangladesh’s first B&B in 2013, our story began in 2003, when children of a project Ms. Joanna visited on her first visit to the country overwhelmed her heart.
 When her former employer had to close the doors, she needed a way to take care of her beloved kids.
 One day, she met Mr. Mahadi, who had a dream to transform tourism in Bangladesh and open up the world to his home country.

 It’s hard to write a description about Joy without smiling as much as he always is.
-Having grown up in an orphanage himself, Joy met Joanna in 2007 when he was 18, assisting caretakers in the children’s' shelter in Savar.
+Having grown up in an orphanage himself, Joy met Joanna in 2007 when he was 18, assisting caretakers in the children’s shelter in Teknaf.

-Now, he manages all the ins and outs of Golpata Bed & Breakfast, from checking in our guests, maintaining our home, buying house supplies, to getting us breakfast.
+Now, he manages all the ins and outs of Golpata’s B&B, from checking in our guests, maintaining our home, buying house supplies, to getting us breakfast.
 If you ever need a friend, Joy is here to welcome you.